kwhitley/redux-registry/README.md

 import App from './App'

-// import ReduxRegistry and extract reducers from shared instance import ReduxRegistry from 'redux-registry' // could have been a separate instantiated copy let { reducers } = ReduxRegistry
+// import ReduxRegistry and extract reducers from shared instance import ReduxRegistry from './registry' // note the export default in registry.js above let { reducers } = ReduxRegistry

 // create redux state store with default state of Map()